investindex/Taxes/README.md

 (B) More of their distributions are taxed at long-term CG rates.
 This includes qualified dividends and long-term CG distributions.

 As a result, total stock market ETFs like VTI are quite tax-efficient.
 Most of their total return arises from capital gains, dividends are mostly qualified, and there are no CG distributions.
 Even total stock market mutual funds are nearly as efficient because they include all stocks and don't have to add or remove companies when the index is updated.
 (Adding or removing companies can trigger capital gains that have to be passed on to mutual fund shareholders.)
 Bond funds are less efficient because a larger proportion of their total return arises from dividend payments, and their dividends are always taxed as ordinary income.
 Bond funds — both ETFs and mutual funds — sometimes distribute capital gains, which may be short-term, long-term, or both.
+Funds that exclusively hold [real estate investment trusts (REITs)](https://www.investopedia.com/terms/r/reit.asp) are also relatively tax-inefficient because they pay high yields and their dividends are mostly non-qualified.
+REITs are included in total stock market funds.

 To evaluate the tax-efficiency of a specific fund, you can check its past distributions, which tend to be good indicators of future distributions.
 If a fund is new, you can check similar funds with longer histories.

+&nbsp;

+#### Tax-efficient fund placement

 I recommend [this Bogleheads post](https://www.bogleheads.org/wiki/Tax-efficient_fund_placement) on tax-efficient fund placement.
 In the near future I'll expand on that topic.